scala-network/xla-nodejs-pool/docs/usages.md

 #### 2) Configuration

 Copy the `default/config.default.json` file of your choice to `config.json` then overview each options and change any to match your preferred setup.
+To see avaliable config go to [table](config.md).

 #### 3) Start the pool